 This piece is beautiful even in its raw state of disarray.
-I tried to keep the original pulls but a screw was missing to hold one on and I couldn’t find an antique one to Replace it.
+I tried to keep the original pulls but a screw was missing that would be seen and I couldn’t find an antique one to replace it.
 The cup pulls worked great and I found old knobs I had in my stash as well.

 The filigree on this was in pieces.
-I did have most of them and then had to cut back the right one in a couple areas to make them the same.
-I love the Sea serpent look of the door details though, just fabulous artwork!
+Even though I had most of them, I had to cut back the right one in a couple areas to make them the same.
+I love the sea serpent look of the door details though, just fabulous artwork!

 I had to do a little creative work to get this baby finished up!
 It was well worth the time.

 This had to be cleaned and glued and clamped no doubt, but the inside of the drawers were horrible.
 Yuck!
 Not sure what the original owners used this for, maybe oily parts in the garage?

 Lots of clamping in this next photo, I had to glue some areas.
 This was when I had already painted/washed this beauty also.
 It was coming along nicely.